 Key Takeaways

-- Current Status: Only 3.12% of original ETH remains in genesis wallets, while most has been moved.
+- Current Status: Status at last dataset refresh: 3.12% of the original genesis ETH remained in the same genesis addresses, while most had moved elsewhere.

 - Holding Behavior: A notable 860,233 ETH remains untouched, possibly from long-term believers or inactive accounts.

-The Ethereum genesis event marked the dawn of one of the most influential blockchain networks in the crypto space.
-It distributed over 72 million ETH to early participants, setting the foundation for Ethereum's rise as the second-largest cryptocurrency by market cap today.
-But what happened to those initial Ethereum holdings, and how have they evolved since that momentous event?
+TThe Ethereum genesis block marked the start of one of the most influential blockchain networks in crypto.
+At launch, roughly 72 million ETH was allocated to early participants and contributors, setting the foundation for the network Ethereum has become today.
+But what happened to the original Ethereum genesis ETH, and how much still sits in the same addresses?

 Let’s take a deep dive into the on-chain data of the Ethereum genesis addresses to understand how the initial ETH distribution has played out over time.